Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/transitioning-3.3-4.0/upgrade-hdf-structure.md

 ## Update datasets paths

-It results in the following correspondance table for each dataset path.
-Note that TFM datasets were previously stored under a dedicated sub-path which is now removed for standardization.
+Find the correspondance between datasets paths between versions 3.3 and 4.0.
+Note that TFM datasets were previously stored under a dedicated subpath, which is now removed for standardization.

 | Type | :nde-3-3: Previous datasets path                                                | :nde-4-0: New datasets path                               |
 | ---- | ------------------------------------------------------------------------------- | --------------------------------------------------------- |